 The greatest risk of a vaginal birth after a C-section is the higher risk of a rupture of the uterus, usually at the site of the scar from a previous C-section.
 This is a serious complication, and a major reason home birth is not recommended for women who’ve already given birth by C-section.

 But even the heightened risk of uterine rupture is still low, occurring in less than 1 in 100 women who undergo a trial of labor.
 This risk can differ based on a woman’s prior obstetric history, so you should ask how these risks apply in your case.
-Finally, at Florida Hospital for Women, the clinical team closely monitors for signs of a uterine rupture.
+Finally, at AdventHealth for Women, the clinical team closely monitors for signs of a uterine rupture.
 Doctors are always on hand to respond in the unlikely event one occurs.

-Dr. Boardman believes each woman should be able to decide which delivery method is best for her based on discussions she has with her healthcare provider.
+Dr. Crider believes each woman should be able to decide which delivery method is best for her based on discussions she has with her healthcare provider.
 Understanding the immediate and long-term risks and benefits both to her and her baby is critical to decision-making.

 “For women who are good candidates for a trial of labor, I lay out the case for both options.
 Ultimately, however, the decision really lies in the woman’s hands,” she says, adding “It’s important to me that women feel they’re in control of their birth process.”

-Dr. Boardman also makes a point to tell her patients they can change their mind.
+Dr. Crider also makes a point to tell her patients they can change their mind.
 These discussions are best had in the months before delivery, as goals can change as the anticipated date nears.

 Thanks to our deep pool of expertise, we’re ready to adapt if plans change and it becomes necessary to perform a C-section.
 Our goal is for mothers to be confident about their choice, because, in the birthing room as elsewhere, a positive attitude can strengthen the health of your mind, body and spirit.